High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253

 \subsection{Physical meaning of first two PCs}

 Next step is to examine what PC1 and 2 represent.
 Figure~\ref{fig:NGC253_PC} shows the scatter of PC1 and PC2.
-A pair of numbers associated with each symbol represents the indices of coordinates on the ALMA map.
 The most striking feature is the butterfly-like pattern symmetric with respect to the $x$-axis.
 It reminds us of the coherent rotation of the central region of NGC~253.
 We reconstructed the 2-dimensional structure to map PC1 and 2 in Fig.~\ref{fig:NGC253_map_PC}.

 It is clear that PC1 represents the intensity of lines, and PC2 represents the symmetric and coherent pattern of the center of NGC~253.
 We observe a nice agreement between Lower panel of Fig.~\ref{fig:NGC253_map_PC} with directly estimated velocity field of the same region in Fig.~\ref{fig:NGC253_velocoty_corrected}.